rebotics/dramatiq-azure/CONTRIBUTING.md

 ```
 poetry run pre-commit install
 ```

 Make sure the tests pass:

 ```shell
 poetry run pytest
 ```

+Use [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) for your commits to help in automating the change log.

 Make your change.
 Add tests for your change.
 Make the tests pass.
 Your tests should follow the [Arrange, Act and Assert](https://jamescooke.info/arrange-act-assert-pattern-for-python-developers.html) pattern as much as possible.